Understanding Lumbar Spinal Stenosis Symptoms and Stenosis Walking Difficulties

 Check out this book my wife and I wrote about core strengthening!

 Another non-surgical option is the use of medications to control inflammation and alleviate pain.
-This can include anti-inflammatory drugs, muscle relaxants, or pain relievers In some cases, a healthcare professional may suggest epidural steroid injections, which can provide temporary pain relief by reducing inflammatio n around the compressed nerves.
+This can include anti-inflammatory drugs, muscle relaxants, or pain relievers In some cases, a healthcare professional may suggest epidural steroid injections, which can provide temporary pain relief by reducing inflammation n around the compressed nerves.
 It's important to discuss any potential risks and side effects of these medications with your healthcare provider before taking them.

 If conservative treatments are not providing adequate relief, surgical intervention may be necessary.
 Spine surgery for lumbar spinal stenosis may involve a procedure called laminectomy, which removes portions of the vertebrae to create more space for the spinal nerves.
 Alternatively, a healthcare professional might recommend a spinal fusion surgery, in which two or more vertebrae are fused together to provide stability and reduce pain caused by arthritis or disc issues.